mjbots/moteus/docs/reference.md

 and `ilimit` term in the position controller ([reference](#servopid_position)).
 This will compensate for cogging torque (at the expense of overall torque bandwidth).
-It may also be beneficial to select a lower value than default for `moteus_tool --cal-bw-hz` during calibration.
+It may also be beneficial to select a alternate values for `moteus_tool --cal-bw-hz` during calibration (higher or lower).

 ### Constant Acceleration Trajectories ###